From Pareto to Weibull -- a constructive review of distributions on $\mathbb{R}^+$: Introduction

 where $x_0\geqslant0$ is a location parameter and $\alpha>0$ is a shape parameter known as the tail or Pareto index.
-Vilfredo Pareto used this law to model the distribution of income as well as the allocation of wealth among individuals~\citep{pareto1964}.
-Over the years, the Pareto law has further been applied to city size, file size distribution of internet traffic, the size of meteorites, or the size of sand particles~\citep{reed2004}.
+Note that a decreasing value of $\alpha$ implies a heavier tail.
 The Pareto distribution is a member of the power laws, which are typically of the form $x\mapsto k x^{-\alpha}$, with normalizing constant $k$ and power $\alpha >0$.
-Power law distributions are employed in a vast range of situations, such as the modeling of the number of hits on web pages~\citep{huberman1999}, income of top earners in areas of arts, sports and business~\citep{rosen1981}, and inequalities of income and wealth~\citep{piketty2014, toda2015}.
-For further information and references, we refer the interested reader to~\cite{sornette2003} and~\cite{mitzenmacher2004}.

-A popular alternative to power laws are power laws with exponential cut-off, whose densities take the form $x \mapsto k x^{-\alpha}\mathrm{e}^{-\beta x}$ with normalizing constant $k$, power exponent $\alpha >0$ and rate parameter $\beta>0$.
+A popular alternative to power laws are power laws with exponential cut-off, for which the Weibull distribution is a famous representative of, whose densities take the form $x \mapsto k x^{-\alpha}\mathrm{e}^{-\beta x}$ with normalizing constant $k$, power exponent $\alpha >0$ and rate parameter $\beta>0$.
 A power law with exponential cut-off behaves like a power law for small values of $x$, while its tail behavior is governed by a decreasing exponential.
-A famous representative of this class of distributions is the Weibull distribution with density
+The Weibull distribution has density